Ozlojemo/Data-_Analysis_Projects/GDPR_violations/Readme.md

 #### Top 10 most violated articles

-#### Conclusion

-The increase in data usage and the importance of safeguarding users' privacy has resulted in the establishment of data protection and privacy regulations.
-This assessment underscores the significance for companies to ensure conformity with GDPR guidelines to steer clear of substantial penalties and safeguard their image.

 Most Violated Articles   | no.of Violation |
 | ------------- | ------------- |
 | Art.
 32 GDPR |  40  |